“You can discover more about a person in an hour of play than in a year of conversation.”

 ― Heraclitus, Fragments

 PS [15AUG2020]: There has been an Agincourt blogsite since 2015, with currently more than 1,400 entries, many of which are highly personal and won’t make a lot of sense to you regarding this semester’s work.
 It is also not a terribly friendly site in terms of search capability (we can blame WordPress for that).
 But throughout the semester I’ll be posting links to specific entries or whole groups of them which may relate to a particular topic under consideration.
-In the meantime, however, some pages—the Who’s Who and Gazetteer—that may be useful in providing an overview of at least who and where.
+In the meantime, however, some pages—the Who’s Who and Gazetteer—that may be useful in providing an overview of at least who and where, if not what.